HoNKoT/androidSendMessage/README.md

 ### Attention

 I could not find any solution to send a message directly throw WhatsApp.
-So, in this app, the function to do it does not work.
+So, in this app, the function to do it Does Not work.

 ### Reference